City Projects

 Because of the cost of an indoor aquatics facility ballooned to between $40-$50 million, and considering $1-2 million annual maintenance and staffing costs, the decision was made to not move forward with an indoor pool.
 There is no other Cobb County city that has a city-run pool, and Smyrna has two (which includes the Wolfe Senior Center pool).
 We are looking forward to these dramatic improvements at Tolleson Park and look forward to opening it to you in 2027.
 (For information on Parks & Recreation projects, visit https://www.smyrnaga.gov/departments/parks-and-recreation/parks/parks-and-recreation-master-plan/upcoming-projects

-Ward 7 / Riverline Park Splash Pad – This addition to Riverline Park first began with former Ward 7 Councilmember Lewis Wheaton and is now coming to fruition under Ward 7 Councilmember Rickey Oglesby, Jr., and we are happy to let you know that we anticipate a soft launch in the Fall with full opening next season.
+Ward 7 / Riverline Park Splash Pad – This addition to Riverline Park first began with former Ward 7 Councilmember Lewis Wheaton and is now coming to fruition under Ward 7 Councilmember Rickey Oglesby, Jr., with anticipated completion in January 2026.
 (For information on Parks & Recreation projects, visit https://www.smyrnaga.gov/departments/parks-and-recreation/parks/parks-and-recreation-master-plan/upcoming-projects

 IGO Church Property / Civic Building – The city recently approved a private development at the IGO site and plans to purchase the portion of this property fronting Windy Hill Road for the future construction of a civic building for recreational use.